tippesi/Atlas-Engine/README.md

 ## Documentation
 If you want more information have a look into the [Documentation](https://tippesi.github.io/Atlas-Engine-Doc/index.html).
 ## License
 The source code is licensed under the MIT license.
-The license and the copyright notices of the dependencies can be found in the LICENSE file.
+The copyright notices of the dependencies can be found in the LICENSE.md file in the dependency directory.
 >**Note:**
 >The files in the data folder (except the shaders) use a different license.
 ## Code Example